 In addition to promoting the passage of the Equal Rights Amendment, an Open Congress for Liberty and Justice for Women decided to use the Katrina’s Dream website to promote two issues:

-Your comments are welcome on George’s Blog which dreams about the liberty and Justice which God has in mind for the whole world.
+Your comments are welcome on the Dreamscape which dreams about the liberty and Justice which God has in mind for the whole world.
 We’d love to hear from you.
 You may email us at the addresses below.

 Surely the dear G-d is always with and within you now and forever.